18.104.22.168 Qualification for CA during temporary cessation of care

 CA and CP each have temporary cessation of care provisions of up to 63 days per calendar year.
 Where a carer is in receipt of CA and CP, for the same care receiver, temporary cessation of care provisions operate concurrently, not exclusively of one another.
 That is, the carer is entitled to 63 days of temporary cessation of care in the calendar year, not 126 days.

-Example: A carer qualifies for CA and CP on 1 March.
-The carer has access to a total of 63 days of temporary cessation of care in that calendar year.
+Explanation: A carer qualifies for CA and CP on 19 March.
+The carer has access to a total of 63 days of temporary cessation of care in that calendar year (not 126 days).

 Where a carer qualifies for CA and CP at different times of the year, the 63 day temporary cessation of care provisions operate separately for each payment, until the first calendar year has elapsed.

-When there is more than 1 carer or care receiver
+When there is more than one carer or care receiver

 A carer is allowed 63 days for each care receiver who attracts CA in their own right.
 However, only ONE period of 63 days in a calendar year is allowed where the carer qualifies on the basis of the combined scores of 2 children (1.1.C.200).

 In shared care situations, where 2 carers each receive a percentage of CA (child) or (adult), each carer is entitled to 63 days temporary cessation of care.
 Temporary cessation of care provisions apply equally to both carers when the care receiver is not in the care of either carer.